 Frequently Asked Questions

-Should sales tax apply to Patreon?
+Should sales tax apply to pledges?
 Is supporting a creator on Patreon the same as making a purchase?

 Supporting a creator on Patreon can be similar to making a purchase if the patron simply wants a way to pay money for content or tangible items you’re offering.
 But many patrons are also motivated by the idea of supporting content/art they care about.
-Since most memberships include both motivations, the advanced tax settings allow you to tell us how much supporting your work is a motivation for most of your patrons by using categories such as "general support".
-This tells us that a portion of their pledge is being made without any benefit in return, and allows us to reduce sales tax for patrons in places where tax laws allow us to do so.
+Since memberships can include both motivations, the advanced tax settings allow you to tell us how much supporting your work is a motivation for your patrons by using categories such as "general support."

 I thought sales tax was only applicable on tangible goods?

-The laws about what is taxable vary by location, but in many places digital goods and content are now taxable, both downloadable and streaming.
+The laws about what is taxable vary by location, but in many places digital goods and content are now taxable.

 I am a creator located outside of the United States.
 Does this apply to me?